-The Pre School works in liaison with specialists from outside the group including personnel from the MAPS team (Multi-Agency Psychological Support), the setting's IDO (Inclusion Development Officer, previously known as the Area SENco), therapists, health visitors and social workers to seek information, advice and support to meet the child's specific needs.
+The Pre School works in liaison with specialists from outside the group including personnel from the MAPS team (Multi-Agency Psychological Support), the setting's IDO (Inclusion Development Officer, previously known as the Area SENco), advisory teachers, therapists, health visitors and social workers to seek information, advice and support to meet the child's specific needs.

-If it is felt that a child's needs cannot be met in the preschool without the support of a one to one worker, funding will be sought through Emerging Needs Funding or through High Needs Funding (HNF).
+If it is felt that a child's needs cannot be met in the preschool without the support of a one to one worker, funding may be sought through applying for High Needs Funding (HNF).
 If it is deemed reasonable for the setting, additional toys and resources will also be purchased.